The Open Door Clinic

 What kinds of services are available?

-There are general medical services, psychiatry, pulmonology, physical therapy, chiropractor and dietician/diabetic educator.
+There are general medical services, psychiatry, bilingual counseling, pulmonology, physical therapy, chiropractor and dietician/diabetic educator.
 Not all of these services are available every week.
 Call 715.720.1443 before you come to check if the service you need is available that week.